matthewsanner/inventory-scheduling-app/DEVLOG.md

 ### SCRUM-88 improves itembookings views.py

 - changes unique constraint error check to look for the unique constraint code rather than the actual text of the error which would be more likely to change in the future

+### SCRUM-88 reverts previous change

+- reverts previous change to constraint error check, which it turns out was not working